 Ahead of Your Tour

-• Make sure your passport will be valid at least six months after the date of your scheduled return to the U.S. See "Passports, Visas & Documentation" section below for details.
+• Your passport must be valid at least six (6) months BEYOND the date of your scheduled return to the U.S. See "Passports, Visas & Documentation" section below for details.

 • No Visas are required for U.S. citizens for stays of this length in Ecuador.
 If you are from another country, please contact the Embassy of Ecuador’s website for guidelines.